Links on this site earn me fees or commissions.

 #6 I have backups on 20 drives, but I’m not sure which ones are which.

 A backup system which is confusing or hard to remember is a serious risk.
 The “savings” of thirteen mixed-size and capacity drives each with partial this and partial that increases the risks of data loss because it becomes difficult to remember what is where and when.
-Move to large capacity backup drives and cloning.
+Transition (quickly) to high capacity backup drives and cloning.

 View all handpicked deals...